kneasle/ringing/README.md

   not terminate until it has generated the `n` _best_ compositions according to that definition (which satisfy the other constraints, e.g.  length).
-It might take a long time to completely rule out the possibility of better compositions, so Monument tries to reorder the search as much as possible to generate good compositions quickly (so even partial runs will produce some decent results).
+It might take a long time to completely rule out the possibility of better compositions, so Monument tries to reorder the search as much as possible to generate good compositions quickly (so even partial runs will produce good results).
 - **Human-friendly**: The input format should be as human friendly as possible, with shortcuts to do common tasks (e.g. asking for 4-, 5-, 6- and 7-bell runs) and sane defaults (e.g. generate standard calling positions by default).
 Monument uses [TOML](https://toml.io/en/) for its input